The ultimate interview preparation framework. Part 2: initial screening with a recruiter

 If you are not chosen for the next step, don't take it personally!
 Most of the time it is not about you as a person, it's that maybe they were looking for a specific trait or skill they could not catch from your pitch.
 You are always free to re-apply after the cool down period ends (usually from 6 to 12 months), or apply for a different position some time later.

-You can also ask for feedback.
-Some companies have the hiring process streamlined, and on each steps the notes are taken and submitted in a form of a report.
+It is considered to be polite to reply to the rejection email (unless marked as "no reply") and thank the recruiter for the time well spent.
+You can also request feedback.
+Some companies have the hiring process streamlined, and on each step notes are taken and submitted in a form of a report.
 The recruiter may disclose those on-demand.

 In case if you are chosen, then...
 Congratulations!
 All the fun just begins...